julioce/SinatraBand/README.md

 After setup you can do for creating a app:

-    sinatraband create app_name
+    $ sinatraband create app_name

-Once you see the files created, you can move to the app_name directory and run the Sinatra app like you would normally do:
+Once you see the files created, you can move to the app_name directory:

+    $ cd app_name

+Then run the Sinatra app like you would normally do:

-    ruby app.rb
+    $ ruby app.rb

 You can also create a model and it's following properties:

-    sinatraband model model_name property1:Data_mapper_type property2:Other_data_mapper_type
+    $ sinatraband model model_name property1:datamapper_type property2:other_datamapper_type

 Testing